HydrogeomorphologyTools/Sediment-Connectivity-and-Surface-Roughness-python-scripts/README.md

 ***
 # Funding
-This software has been developed and funded in the framework of the INTERREG V-A Italiy-Austria 2014-2020 ITAT3032 SedInOut Project
+This software has been developed and funded in the framework of the INTERREG V-A Italy-Austria 2014-2020 ITAT3032 SedInOut Project
 ***